Welfare state: Criticism and response

 Early conservatives, under the influence of Thomas Malthus (1766–1834), opposed every form of social insurance "root and branch".
 Malthus believed that the poor needed to learn the hard way to practice frugality, self-control and chastity.
 Traditional conservatives also protested that the effect of social insurance would be to weaken private charity and loosen traditional social bonds of family, friends, religious and non-governmental welfare organisations.

-On the other hand, Karl Marx opposed piecemeal reforms advanced by middle-class reformers out of a sense of duty.
+Conversely, Karl Marx opposed piecemeal reforms advanced by middle-class reformers out of a sense of duty.
 In his Address of the Central Committee to the Communist League, written after the failed revolution of 1848, he warned that measures designed to increase wages, improve working conditions and provide social insurance were merely bribes that would temporarily make the situation of working classes tolerable to weaken the revolutionary consciousness that was needed to achieve a socialist economy.
 (Note: "However, the democratic petty bourgeois want better wages and security for the workers, and hope to achieve this by an extension of state employment and by welfare measures; in short, they hope to bribe the workers with a more or less disguised form of alms and to break their revolutionary strength by temporarily rendering their situation tolerable.")
 Nevertheless, Marx also proclaimed that the Communists had to support the bourgeoisie wherever it acted as a revolutionary progressive class because "bourgeois liberties had first to be conquered and then criticised".

 In the 20th century, opponents of the welfare state have expressed apprehension about the creation of a large, possibly self-interested, bureaucracy required to administer it and the tax burden on the wealthier citizens that this entailed.

 Conservative and libertarian groups such as The Heritage Foundation and the Cato Institute argue that welfare creates dependence, a disincentive to work and reduces the opportunity of individuals to manage their own lives.
 This dependence is called a "culture of poverty", which is said to undermine people from finding meaningful work.
 Many of these groups also point to the large budget used to maintain these programs and assert that it is wasteful.

 In the book Losing Ground, Charles Murray argues that welfare not only increases poverty, but also increases other problems such as single-parent households, and crime.

-In 2012, political historian Alan Ryan pointed out that the modern welfare state stops short of being an "advance in the direction of socialism. [...]
+In 2012, political historian Alan Ryan said that the modern welfare state stops short of being an "advance in the direction of socialism. [...]
 [I]ts egalitarian elements are more minimal than either its defenders or its critics think".
 It does not entail advocacy for social ownership of industry.
 Ryan further wrote: